Vyral/jon-carbutti-recruiting/_posts/2022-04-22-we-can-help-you-sell-more-homes-faster.md

 I’ve always said that agents can do more together than we can individually.
 That’s not to say that agents can’t be successful by themselves, but the added support, training, and resources that a team provides are powerful assets on the path to success.
 If you’re looking to take your business to the next level and would benefit from a team environment, **Carbutti & Co Realtors are hiring\!**

 Our team went from $11 million in closed production for Q1 of last year to over $24 million closed in Q1 of this year.
-That increase is a testament to the power of our team dynamic.&nbsp;
+That increase is a testament to the power of our team dynamic.

 {% include pullquote.html %}